 4. Kidney biopsy is not performed routinely and is reserved for cases of diagnostic uncertainty.
 Isolation of mycobacterial DNA confirms the diagnosis of tuberculosis.

 The demonstration of granuloma and etiologic agents such as acid-fast bacilli and fungal elements provides a clue to the diagnosis.
-An area of focal cortical necrosis, fragmented irregular broad fungal hyphae within the cytoplasm of giant cells and in the interstitium, associated with dense mixed inflammation and angioinvasion with Zygomycetes have been observed and should be considered in immunocompromised patients.
+An area of focal cortical necrosis and fragmented irregular broad fungal hyphae within the cytoplasm of giant cells and in the interstitium, associated with dense mixed inflammation and angioinvasion with Zygomycetes, have been observed and should be considered in immunocompromised patients.

 TreatmentTop

-1. Elimination of the cause: In early disease this may lead to a significant improvement or even to normalization of renal function (in patients with no interstitial fibrosis and glomerular atrophy).
+1. Elimination of the cause: In early disease this may lead to a significant improvement or even to normalization of kidney function (in patients with no interstitial fibrosis and glomerular atrophy).

 2. Treatment of CKD: see Chronic Kidney Disease.